NIPQ: Noise proxy-based Integrated Pseudo-Quantization: Experimental Setup

-To demonstrate the outstanding performance of NIPQ, we apply NIPQ for large-scale vision applications, including ImageNet~\citep{ImageNet} classification, multi-scale super-resolution, and VOC~\citep{VOC} object detection.
-The details of the experimental setups will be provided in the supplementary.
+To demonstrate the outstanding performance of the proposed method, we apply NIPQ for large-scale vision applications, including ImageNet~\cite{ImageNet} classification, multi-scale super-resolution, and VOC~\cite{VOC} object detection.

-First, we apply quantization to diverse networks on the ImageNet classification task, a well-known large-scale dataset, and performs comparisons with various existing studies.
+First, we apply quantization to diverse networks on the ImageNet~\cite{ImageNet} classification task, and performs comparisons with various existing studies.
 Existing studies report mixed results with/without using well-known teacher-student-based knowledge distortion, so we report the accuracy for both cases, with EfficientNet-B0 as a teacher when necessary.
-Only the input image has 8-bit precision, and every layer in the network, including the first and last layers, is quantized via NIPQ. \footnote{Due to the lack of resources, the results are achieved with insufficient fine-tuning.
-Please note that there is room for improvement in accuracy with longer fine-tuning, and we will revisit the results.}
+Only the input image has 8-bit precision, and every layer in the network, including the first and last layers, is quantized via noise proxy.

 Table \ref{tab:imagenet_table} shows top-1 accuracy of the quantized networks.
 NIPQ shows outstanding results for the optimized but hard to quantize networks such as MobileNet-v2/v3, as well as redundant networks such as ResNet-18.
-As shown in the table, existing methods are inferior to the proposed method with high accuracy in the same bit-width or bit-operations.
-These outstanding results come from two facts: first, PQN-based QAT allowed us to converge to a more robust space without STE-oriented instability, and second, within the resource budget, the quantization hyper-parameters could be automatically tuned without the intervention of any hand-crafted manipulations.
+As shown in the table, existing methods are inferior to the proposed method, which achives high accuracy in the same bit-width or bit-operations.
+These outstanding results come from two factors: first, NIPQ allows the network to converge to a more robust space without STE-induced instability, and second, within the resource budget, the quantization hyper-parameters could be automatically tuned without the intervention of any hand-crafted manipulations.
 The benefit of these properties is maximized in optimized networks such as MobileNet-v2/v3.
 Note that when the average precision is constrained, NIPQ tries to increase accuracy with additional operations and vice versa.
 The automated tuning allows us to quantize the network considering our target goal.
-Besides, while NIPQ shows promising results, quantized MobileNet-v3 suffers from high accuracy degradation in low precision.
-Advanced training pipeline, e.g., PROFIT~\cite{PROFIT} for STE-based algorithm, is required for better accuracy.